mappls-api/mappls-rest-apis/mappls-predictive-routing-api/readme.md

 ## Getting Access

-Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://apis.mappls.com/console/), in the same project you set up for the Maps SDK.
+Before using the API in the your solution, please ensure that the related access is enabled in the [Mappls Console](https://auth.mappls.com/console/), within your app - be it for Mobile OR Web or Cloud integration.

-1. Copy and paste the generated `access token` from your API [keys](https://apis.mappls.com/console/) available in the dashboard in the sample code for interactive map development.
+1. Copy and paste the key from your `credentials` section from your API [keys](https://auth.mappls.com/console/) into the `access_token` query parameter.
-    - This APIs follow OAuth2 based security.
-    - `Access Token` can be generated using Token Generation API.
-    - To know more on how to create your access tokens, please use our authorization API URL.
-More details available [here](https://github.com/mappls-api/mappls-rest-apis/tree/main/mappls-token-generation-api)
-    - The `access token` is a valid by default for 24 hours from the time of generation.
-This can be configured by you in the API console.
-2. **`Security Type`**

-    This APIs follow OAuth2 based security. **To know more on how to create your authorization tokens, please use our authorization token URL.
-More details available**  [here](https://github.com/mappls-api/mappls-rest-apis/tree/main/mappls-token-generation-api)

-## Request Headers

-The API leverages OAuth 2.0 based security.
-Hence, the developer would need to send a request for access token using their client_id and client_secret to the OAuth API.
-Once validated from the OAuth API, the access_token and the token_type need to be sent as Authorization header with the value: “{token_type} {access_token}”.

--  `Authorization:  “token_type access_token”`.
+    - Your static key can be secured by whitelisting its usage for particular IPs (in case of cloud app usage) OR a set of domains (in case of a web app)
+    - Your static key obtained from your Console is to be passed as a query parameter: `access_token`.

+## Authentication Object - `access_token` mandatory query parameter.

+-  `access_token`: "hklmgbwzrxncdyavtsuojqpiefrbhqplnm".

 ## Input Method